Competition Results & Reports 2025

 Harris Chapman: 3 Bronze

-16 Years: Jack Collins: 1 Silver and 2 Bronze
+16 Years: Jack Collins: 1 Silver 2 Bronze

 In total, there were 64 medals achieved by our swimmers, earning us the Top Club out of six which entered: